 - Crumble both types of tofu into a bowl and mix together.
 It’s easier to first crumble the tofu, either with your hands or a fork, and then mix in the silken tofu, which breaks down much more easily than firm tofu.150 g silken tofu, 280 g firm tofu

-- Add the turmeric powder, kala namak, nutritional yeast and vegan mayo.2 tbsp vegan mayo, ¼ tsp kala namak, 1 tbsp nutritional yeast, ¼ tsp turmeric powder
+- Add the turmeric powder, kala namak, nutritional yeast and vegan mayo.2 tablespoon vegan mayo, ¼ teaspoon kala namak, 1 tablespoon nutritional yeast, ¼ teaspoon turmeric powder

 - Mix well with a fork, until it’s a pale yellow and there are no large lumps of tofu.
 The consistency should be like real egg mayo.

 - Season with black pepper, and stir.Black pepper